 The AC power adapter type cannot be determined

 The adapter worked and charged fine.
-Then when I shut off the main power supply for a couple of hours and then then start the charging again, I got to see this message.
+Then when I shut off the main power supply for a couple of hours and then start charging again, I got to see this message.
 Similarly, after having resumed the machine from Sleep, I got to see this message frequently.
-Sometimes, simply turning power off and then turning it on made me see this error box.
+Sometimes, simply turning the power off and then turning it on made me see this error box.

 This was pretty frustrating actually.
-Just when I had resolved the Your system does not appear to have Intel Rapid Start Technology enabled error on every start up and the screen brightness flickering issue, I started seeing this error!
+Just when I had resolved the Your system does not appear to have Intel Rapid Start Technology enabled error on every start-up and the screen brightness flickering issue, I started seeing this error!

 Well, if you too are seeing this message, here are a few things you could do.

 1] Take out the power cord from the laptop and reconnect it with force twisting it a bit while inserting it.
 If need be also unplug it from the wall socket and reinsert the plug.
 This actually solved my problem.
 Even when my cord was inserted tightly and properly initially itself, I used to see the error.
 But doing this, made the error box go away.
-But then, this cant be the solution now, can it!?
-I cant keep doing this all the time!
+But then, this cant is the solution now, can it!?
+I can’t keep doing this all the time!

 Why does this happen?

-Dell reacts this way, if it is not able to recognize or determine the AC power adapter type.
+Dell reacts this way if it is not able to recognize or determine the AC power adapter type.
 In this scenario, you will find that:

 - Your system is operating slower

 What you can do is check the health of your Battery.
-Also check if your AC Adapter is functioning fine.
+Also, check if your AC Adapter is functioning fine.

 2] If the message continues to trouble you and you are sure that your batter health is good and that you are using the correct AC power adapter, then you may if you wish disable the Adapter Warnings in BIOS.
 IF you are not familiar with BIOS, I suggest you do not do this.
 If you are comfortable with BIOS settings then restart your Windows 8 and during restart, press the F2 key, to boot into BIOS.